sankalplakhina/node-project-seed/README.md

 * npm start
 * app will fire up at http://localhost:5000
 * To test prod environment run: export NODE_ENV=production and then npm start
+* Use pm2 for prod setup, startup.json included with all configs setup for pm2 config

 ### Who do I talk to? ###